Here you will find an overview of our latest media releases, interviews and articles as well as a link to our latest case stories.

 For more information please contact Mads Schmidt Christensen.

 We frequently post news and company insights on LinkedIn.

 We have collected all our videos on Vimeo.
 Want to watch?

-Thanks to our dedicated people and a focus on value creation, 2016 was one of our strongest performing years to date.
+Thanks to our dedicated people and short response time in volatile energy markets, 2018 was our strongest performing year to date.